Patrik Baboumian, a record breaking European strong man, once said:

 Some of the people listed are vegetarian but most of them are vegan.

-Given the vast amount of examples, there is no doubt in my mind that you can achieve simply breathtaking results and operate at the top of your game without eating meat.
+Given the vast amount of examples, there is no doubt in my mind that you can achieve simply breathtaking results without eating meat.

 What are your thoughts?